- Microsoft has a 401(k) option that allows employees to contribute an additional $20,000 in after-tax contributions each year.

 Contact an advisor at Soundmark Wealth Management to discuss this and other Microsoft financial benefits and to help you implement the best strategy for your situation.

 James Nevers, CFP® is an Associate Advisor at Soundmark Wealth Management, LLC.
-James works closely with physicians, business owners, Directors and Executives at Amazon, Microsoft, and Boeing, and other high-net-worth individuals to help them define their financial goals and implement an ongoing financial planning process.
+James works closely with physicians, business owners, Directors and Executives at Amazon, Microsoft, and Boeing, and other successful and accomplished individuals to help them define their financial goals and implement an ongoing financial planning process.